Economy of Sweden: Government

 The government budget has improved dramatically from a record deficit of more than 12% of GDP in 1993.
 In the last decade, from 1998 to present, the government has run a surplus every year, except for 2003 and 2004.
 The surplus for 2011 is expected to be 99 billion ($15b) kronor.
 The new, strict budget process with spending ceilings set by the Riksdag, and a constitutional change to an independent Central Bank, have greatly improved policy credibility.

 From the perspective of longer-term fiscal sustainability, the long-awaited reform of old-age pensions entered into force in 1999.
 This entails a far more robust system vis-à-vis adverse demographic and economic trends, which should keep the ratio of total pension disbursements to the aggregate wage bill close to 20% in the decades ahead.
 Taken together, both fiscal consolidation and pension reform have brought public finances back on a sustainable footing.
 Gross public debt, which jumped from 43% of GDP in 1990 to 78% in 1994, stabilised around the middle of the 1990s and started to come down again more significantly beginning in 1999.
 In 2000 it fell below the key level of 60% and had declined to a level of 35% of GDP as of 2010.

+Companies

+In 2022, the sector with the highest number of companies registered in Sweden was the services sector with 457,044 companies followed by finance, insurance, and real estate with 184,377 companies.
+The construction sector is well-developed in Sweden, with significant development in the level of sub-contracting within the industry since the 1980s.